themebeez/universal-google-adsense-and-ads-manager/README.txt

 UGAAM supports three types of advertisement.
 Below are the types of advertisements:

 * Google Adsense ( Including auto Google auto ads )
-* A custom advertisement that works with JavaScript code ( Example: Buy Sell ads, MGID, Affiliates Ads etc. )
+* A custom advertisement that works with Script code ( Example: Buy Sell ads, MGID, Affiliates Ads etc. )
 * A custom image banner ads where banner image can be uploaded with the link